junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 It's not really in the distance.

-Black smoke dropping to the grounds around him like crashing comets.
-Creatures with no face but all teeth surround him and the circle is shrinking.
+Black smoke dropping to the ground around him like debris of an asteroid crashing onto a planet.
+Creatures with no face but all teeth emerges from the smoke, surrounding him and shrinking the circle.

 "What?--" That is the only syllable Cas can make before the attacking begins.